-When an external force is applied to spine, such as that from a fall or carrying of a sudden heavy weight, the forces may exceed ability of the bone within the vertebral body to support the load.
+When an external force is applied to the spine, such as that from a fall or carrying of a sudden heavyweight, the forces may exceed the ability of the bone within the vertebral body to support the load.
 This may cause the front part of the vertebral body to crush forming a wedge shape.
 This is known as a compression fracture.
 If the entire vertebral body breaks, this is considered a burst fracture.

 Kyphoplasty is definitely not indicated in all types of spinal fractures.